inveniosoftware/docs-invenio-ils/docs/deploy/infrastructure.md

 - static files requests: e.g. JavaScript assets
 - application requests: e.g. search queries
-- record files requests: e.g. downloading very large files
+- files requests: e.g. downloading files

 This way you can dimension the number of connection slots between different types of requests according to available resources.
 For instance a static file